lowskidev/Geth-ETC-DockerContainer/README.md

 Now you have two options:

 1)Use the provided docker file and install to build the docker image for your conatiner or you can use:

-		--Building the container from docker file:
+**--Building the container from docker file:**
 example: `docker build -t bakon3/etcnode:v.08 .`
-    --Puilling image from docker hub
+**--Puilling image from docker hub:**
 example: `docker pull bakon3/etcnode:v.08`

 Right now the tags are versioned and no `latest` image has been created until release version.

-Before executing `docker run` make sure you edit the paramteres in `startGeth.sh` and also make sure you `chmod` startGeth.sh to 755 at least.
+Before executing `docker run` make sure you edit the paramteres in `startGeth.sh` and also make sure you `chmod` startGeth.sh to at least 755, `chmod 755 startGeth.sh`.

 Specify `--chain=<chainName>` and `--identity=<nameOfGethContainer>` and if you plan on accessing RPC remotly make sure you also specify allowed CORS with `--rpc-cors-domain="http://domain.com"`